luthersystems/sandbox/README.md

 Ensure you have the [build dependencies and system requirements](https://docs.luthersystems.com/luther/application/start/local-system-requirements).

+### Codespaces

+This repository can be used in the cloud using Github Codespaces.
+You may fork it into your own organization to use your organization's subscription to Github and the feature and apply the running costs to your spending limits, or you may contact Luther about receiving permission to use our subscription.

+Codespaces are initialized ready to use for most purposes, but have some
+limitations: they cannot presently create the full many-container Substrate network.
+However, they can create and run the in-memory network, which is sufficient for active development of the platform and the majority of other uses.

+To use codespaces:

+* Select the Code pane on the repository main page, select the Codespaces tab, and select "New codespace".
+* The minimum machine size (2 core, 4GB RAM, 32 GB storage) is preferred.
+* Wait for initialization to complete; this will take less than 5 minutes.
+* Upload a license file to `.luther-license.yaml` in the project root directory.

 ### MacOS

 On MacOS you can use the commands, using [homebrew](https://brew.sh/):